renovatebot/renovate/docs/usage/rust.md

 Third-party crate registries usually provide instructions to achieve this.

 Both of these are currently only possible when running Renovate self-hosted.

+## Private sparse index registries

+If dependencies are available via a sparse index, then a `registryAlias` can be used to have Renovate accesss the dependencies via the sparse protocol.
+Use `HostRules` to provide authentication details if needed.
+Crates-io index access will still be via Renovates shared clone of the public git index.